redgeneLauren/HTMLcourse-sample/Content/Attributes/Attributes.q.md

 /// type=MS, answer=[1,3,4,5]

-What are the different types of core attributes?
+What are the different core attributes in HTML?

 - class